NashTech-Labs/getLatestPipelineBuildId.ado/readme.md

 ### Direct Use of template

-You can use the "output variable" of main.yml in publishPipelineStatus.yml by using two different jobs with dependency as per the requirement. for example:
+You can use the "output variable" as per the requirement. for example:

 ```yaml